REG 01.25.06 Use of the University’s Names, Marks, Symbols, Images, and Copyrights

-Authority: Issued by Vice Chancellor for Finance and Administration, Provost and Executive Vice Chancellor and Vice Chancellor for Research and Innovation.
+Authority: Issued by Vice Chancellor for Finance and Administration, Executive Vice Chancellor and Provost and Vice Chancellor for Research and Innovation.
 Changes or exceptions to administrative regulations issued by the above individuals may only be made by those individuals.

 NCSU POL08.00.01 – Computer Use Policy